MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/s/start-button-start-menu.md

 If possible, to help customers locate the button, include the Start graphic ![](media/start-button-start-menu/967781121.png) in references to the **Start** button.

-On Windows phone, use *Start*, not *Start screen* or *Home screen,* to describe the initial screen.
+On Windows phone, use *Start,* not *Start screen* or *Home screen,* to describe the initial screen.
 Don't use bold formatting for *Start* when discussing Windows phones.

 **Examples**
 You’ll find the **Start** ![](media/start-button-start-menu/967781121.png) button on the taskbar.